Updated January 20, 2021

 Negotiate and Retain Good Tenants

 Keeping an open mind could be worthwhile if you have the kind of tenant you want to keep.
 If your current or prospective tenant wants to negotiate a lower rent, lend them your ear.
 Be honest about your position and be ready to throw in some incentives.
 If the tenant gives compelling reasons, use your research to make an acceptable concession.
-Weigh the pros and cons early before entering into negotiations.
+Weigh the pros and cons early before you negotiate rent prices.
 To ensure the best result, take some time after discussions before coming up with the final offer or agreement.

 About the Author: Simon Beaufort is the resident editor at The Negotiation Experts, with more than five years of experience.
 Simon has a master's degree in writing and has been creating and editing online content ever since.